benhj/knoxcrypt/README.md

 magic number:
 </pre>

-The 'magic number' parameter specifies the pin value.
+The 'magic number' input will specify the pin value.

 `./teasafe image.tea testMount` will launch and mount image.teasf under the directory testMount in fuse debug mode; note to disable debug